geb/geb/doc/manual/src/chapters/130-project.md

 * Added support for indexes and ranges in `moduleList()` method
 * Form control shortcuts now also work on page and module content
 * Custom timeout message for `waitFor` calls
+* Navigators can be composed also from content

 #### Breaking Changes
 * `click()` now instructs the browser to click **only on the first** element the navigator has matched